bz0qyz/unipi/README.md

 The daemon log can be monitored (tailed) using journald with the following command
 - `journalctl -ef --unit=unipi`

-## Current Version Issues
+## Current Version Considerations
 - Runs as root only
 - Requires systemd / journald
 - LED status polling only checks the `default` Site on the Unifi Controller.
+This could be manually changed by altering the `defaults['unifi_uri_settings']` variable.
-- Button polling loop and LED status loop are running in the same thread so it is not currently possible to decouple them without modifying the code.
+- Button polling loop and LED status loop are running in the same thread/loop so it is not currently possible to decouple them without modifying the code.
-- Unifi API **credentials are stored in plain text** in a configuration file.
 - English language only.